loopstack-ai/markdown-parser/README.md

 ### `MarkdownParser` Class

-#### `parse(markdownContent, rootKey, schema)`
+#### `parse(markdownContent, schema)`

-Parses markdown content according to a JSON schema.
+Parses markdown content according to a JSON schema and validates it against the schema.

 - `markdownContent` (String): The markdown text to parse
-- `rootKey` (String, optional): A root key to use for the resulting object
-- `schema` (JSONSchemaConfigType): A JSON schema definition that describes the structure of the markdown content
+- `schema` (SimpleJSONSchema): A JSON schema definition that describes the structure of the markdown content

 Returns: A Promise that resolves to the parsed object structure.